XION

 • Test and iterate their contracts before considering Mainnet deployment.

-• Engage with the community for feedback, allowing real users to test their dApps and identify potential improvements.
+• Engage with the community for feedback, allowing real users to test their apps and identify potential improvements.

 • Ensure stability and security by rigorously testing different scenarios and edge cases.

-By leveraging Testnet, developers can refine their dApps to the highest standards before moving to Mainnet.
+By leveraging Testnet, developers can refine their apps to the highest standards before moving to Mainnet.

 Mainnet: A Secure & Permissioned Environment

 To protect users and maintain the security of the network, audited contracts have the highest chance of being considered for approval.
-This ensures that Mainnet hosts only secure and reliable dApps.
+This ensures that Mainnet hosts only secure and reliable apps.

 Governance & Audit Requirements